Depreciation and Depreciation Methods

 4. Modified Accelerated Cost Recovery Systems (MACRS)

 This is a popular method in United States to recover the cost of most intangible depreciable assets.
 MACRS depreciation methods for personal property include 200% and 150% declining balance switching to straight line.
-U.S. Internal Revenue Service (IRS) publishes tables that indicate the deprecation allowance for different depreciation lifetime and different property types.
+U.S. Internal Revenue Service (IRS) publishes tables that indicate the depreciation allowance for different depreciation lifetime and different property types.

 Calculate the depreciation in Example 7-3, Modified Accelerated Cost Recovery Systems (MACRS) for 5-year half-year convention, starting from year 1.